-Information from the Human Resources and Services Administration (HRSA) on the network of regional and national centers that train health care providers to treat people with HIV/AIDS.
+From the Human Resources and Services Administration (HRSA), ATEC offers information on the network of regional and national centers that train health care providers to treat people with HIV/AIDS.

 AIDS Education and Training Centers - National Resource Center

-The AETCs conduct targeted, multidisciplinary education and training programs for health care providers treating persons living with HIV/AIDS.
-This website provides a central repository for AETC program and contact information and for training materials developed within the AETC network.
+The AIDS Education and Training Center (AETC) is a central repository for information and for training materials within the AETC network.

-NIH sponsored HIV/AIDS website with information on research, prevention and treatment.
-Additionally, it is robust in its reviews of antiretroviral therapy as well as investigational new drugs coming down through the FDA approval process.
+AIDS Info is an NIH-sponsored HIV/AIDS website with information on research, prevention and treatment, as well as robust reviews of antiretroviral therapy and investigational new drugs inthe FDA approval process.

 Centers for Disease Control and Prevention (CDC)